sportsclimbs/sportclimbs-2/content/peak/cheedale/third-lift.md

 The sustained and friable front face.
 A spooky experience.

 **9. High Scream Sunday (6c+) *★★***
-The very photogenic and worthwhile right-hand arete.
+The very photogenic and worthwhile right-hand arête.

 **10. The Siberian Hamster (7a) *★***
-A technical and sustained arete with no belay as yet.
+A technical and sustained arête with no belay as yet.

 **11. All Made Up (7a+)**
-Another technical arete on its right-hand side.
+Another technical arête on its right-hand side.
 Artificial but worthwhile.

 **12. Powder Puff (6b)**
 An easier line on the side wall.

-**13. Uninspired E3 6 *★a***
+**13. Uninspired E3 6a *★***
 The front face of pinnacle gives good traditional climbing.

 **14. Pinnaclised (6c)**
-The right arete after start of *Uninpsired*.
+The right arête after start of *Uninpsired*.